Koenel/olympiad1931/_participant/sol-volunteer-skijump-quarters.md

           <figure class="bg-white p-3 rounded" style="border-left: .25rem solid #a34e78;">
             <blockquote class="blockquote pb-2">
               <p class="inlinequote">
               Oft san ma vier, fünf Nächt net z’Haus käme.
-Wenn’s net anderscht geht, müassen ma in aner Nacht glei dreimal aufspritza.Und a jedes Spritzen braucht so drei Stund…<a href="#" class="translation" data-toggle="popover" title="We would often not come home for four or five nights.
+Wenn’s net anderscht geht, müassen ma in aner Nacht glei dreimal aufspritza.Und a jedes Spritzen braucht so drei Stund…<a href="#" class="translation" data-toggle="tooltip" title="We would often not come home for four or five nights.
 If there is no other way, we need to spray three times a night.
 And every spray takes around three hours…"> Translation</a>
               </p>
             </blockquote>
             <figcaption class="blockquote-footer mb-0 font-italic">